matthewtoye/sickbeard_mp4_automator/README.md

 scale_npp requires that the input and output pixel formats be either yuv420p, nv12 or yuv444p.
 It will not work with any other pixel format.

-The GPU decoder also only supports pixel formats with 420 chroma, so it will not work with yuv444p, yuv422p, etc.

-When these formats are encountered, GPU decoding or scale_npp will be disabled.
+Cuvid/NVDEC also only support pixel formats with 420 chroma, so it will not work with yuv444p, yuv422p, etc. When these formats are encountered, NVDEC or scale_npp will be disabled.

 Brief explanation of added settings:

+- 'enable_dxva2_gpu_decode = Enable GPU decoding by using DXVA2 - Windows only.
+  **After much testing, I would recommend using dxva2 over cuvid/nvenc decoding.
+It still uses the GPU, is generally more stable and doesn't randomly drop frames (so far).**
 - 'qmin' = minimum video quantizer scale (VBR) (from -1 to 69) (default 2) - Must be set when nvenc_rate_control is vbr_2pass or vbr_minqp.
 - 'qmax' = maximum video quantizer scale (VBR) (from -1 to 1024) (default 31)
 - 'global_quality' = Must be set when nvenc_rate_control is constqp